Reproducing Medium's image zoom

 Handling events

-Medium’s zoom handles mouse, keyboard, and scroll events.
-We need to listen to all these events to support all interactions.
+Medium's zoom handles mouse, keyboard, and scroll events.
+We need to listen to all of them to support every interaction.

 const mediumZoom = (selector, options = {}) => {